skenrobert/firstnextjs/README.md

 npm run build

-note: this command constru that project
+note: this command Build the project

 #after you build the project to production you can run next command